Arthelh/NCNF/summaries/sprint2.md

 # Overall team

-Great progresses were made to have a common conception of the basic entities: socials, public and private users such that everyone can work on a common basis.
+Great progresses were made to have a common conception of the basic entities: events, public and private users such that everyone can work on a common basis.
 However, it is still a work in progress that must finalized next week.
 Another challenge tackled by the team is the implementation of the Firebase database and authentification.
 This work spans a few weeks to be fully working.

 Another part of the team works on concrete feature that can be seen on the end product (e.g map features, social creation).
 Efforts need to be made to better estimate the work load and split the work into feasible task, but the learning curve is steep !
 The organization get better every day thanks to the standup meeting and constant communication.